grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 [//]: # (### Hemi and Percy have dinner)

 Refueling, recharging, and repairs were busily carried out over the next six hours.
-Captain Percy was uncomfortable with how many people were coming and going -- and crawling around in -- her boat.
-In the long expanses of time that she lived inside this steel tube, during most of it she knew exactly who was aboard her submarine.
+Captain Percy was uncomfortable with how many people were coming and going -- and crawling around -- inside her boat.
+In the long expanses of time that she lived in this steel tube, during most of it she knew exactly who was aboard her submarine.
 But in dock there was unusual and discomforting open access to her boat.
 Just another reason to be on the move, as far as she was concerned.

 All of the activity meant that Hemi was probably spending heavily to get things done quickly.
 Considering the condition they came in, in normal circumstances they would plan on staying on the dock for a week or two.
-Hell, with the damage to the hull the _Prospect_ should really go into dry dock for serious repairs -- but that required a monetary flushness that was far beyond a single well-paid job, even if they had no limitations on their time at all.
+Hell, with the damage to the hull, the _Prospect_ should really go into dry dock for serious repairs -- but that required a monetary flushness that was far beyond a single well-paid job, even if they had no limitations on their time at all.

 Getting the boat ready to go out again so quickly was not just expensive, it also meant cutting some corners that Percy was not happy about.
 The repairs to the hull continued to be a foul mess of patches and half-competent welds.
 Through Chips' streaming curses from the bow Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.